 Margaret Landon’s 1944 semi-fictionalised biographical novel tells the story of an English widow with two young children who would ultimately have a hand in changing the course of Thailand’s history.
 Set in the early 1860’s, Anna Leonowens is invited to Siam by King Mongkut to tutor his children, wives and favoured concubines in the English language and British customs.

 During her time in Thailand, Prince Chulalongkorn is particularly influenced by Leonowen’s teachings and Western ideals.
 He learned the principles of democracy from her and would go on to become Siam’s most progressive king.
-He guided the country’s change from a feudal state to a modern society, ending slavery and making many other radical reforms.
+He guided the country’s change from a feudal state to modern society, ending slavery and making many other radical reforms.

 Meticulously researched facts woven with beautifully imagined scenes.
-Margret Landon recreates an unforgettable portrait of life in a forgotten exotic land that went on to become the inspiration for the play and film – The King and I. Anna and the King of Siam has inspired at least six adaptations and continues to enchant readers around the world.
+Margaret Landon recreates an unforgettable portrait of life in a forgotten exotic land that went on to become the inspiration for the play and film – The King and I. Anna and the King of Siam has inspired at least six adaptations and continues to enchant readers around the world.

 Jim Thompson: The Unsolved Mystery